Want more relevant content? Let us know what year you will graduate high school.

 - Creating Computational Artifacts

 - Analyzing Problems and Artifacts

 Due to its recent introduction, few outside study sources exist for the AP Computer Science Principles course.
 However, there is a free online course available at edX that will be useful for reviewing course material.
-There is also a list of recommended textbooks available here.
+There is also a list of recommended textbooks available as well.
 Finally, you should familiarize yourself with the student reference sheets available in the course description starting on page 114.

 Step 3: Practice Multiple-Choice Questions

 Once you have your theory down, test it out by practicing multiple-choice questions.
 You can find these in the course description, or, if your teacher has registered with the AP Computer Science Principles AP Course Audit, he or she will be able to provide you with multiple-choice questions from the secure practice exam.